OLA 3: HTML & CSS & JavaScript

 (4) Resets the cashRegister object.

-5. Invoke function using addEventListener
+5. Invoke Functions using addEventListener

 (1) Use addEventListener to call the scan function when the Scan Items button is clicked.

-(2) Use addEventListener to call the printTotal function when the show Total button is clicked.
+(2) Use addEventListener to call the printTotal function when the Show Total button is clicked.

 (3) Use addEventListener to call the resetAll function when the Reset button is clicked.

-Step 2: HTML File (15 Points)
+Step 2: HTML File (cash.html) (15 points)

 1. Create an HTML File (cash.html)